Fees and Cancellation Policy:

 Students not providing a USI will not have access to online student portal or the ability to have online verification of qualifications.
 Students must also be aware that if they successfully claim exemption from supplying a USI their training activity will not be included in the National VET Activity Provider Collection and that the training activity will not appear on their Authenticated VET Transcript.

 Simply attending a course DOES NOT guarantee that you will be awarded the certification for that course.

-All Nationally Recognised units of competence require you to attend the course for the required duration and also to successfully complete the assessments.
+All Nationally Recognised units of competence require you to attend the course for the required duration and also to successfully complete the assessments and any pre-course online work.
 The trainer / assessor will make all effort to assist you during the course but there is still no guarantee certification will be issued if you are unable to meet all of the criteria for that specific unit.

 General Practitioners may gain 5 Category 2 CPD points for CPR training.
 GP’s can attend any of our public CPR courses and then submit the certificate and this attached mapping document to firstname.lastname@example.org

 Vital First Aid has an arrangement with a few “3rd parties” who provide services on behalf of this RTO.
 These services can be training, assessment, related educational and support services and/or any activities related to the recruitment of prospective learners.